schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Pronged Intermission

-A bullied auditor rejects at a entryway.
+A bullied auditor rejects at an entryway.

 ## Abbey